-One of my daughters most favorite meals to get just about anywhere is chicken strips or it’s more common form – chicken nuggets.
-I have never tried to make these on my own but was recently inspired to give it a shot after watching an episode of Pioneer Woman.
-I also tried out several dipping sauces to go with them.
-I will share the recipes for those with you all tomorrow.
+One of my daughters most favorite meals to get just about anywhere is chicken strips.
+It’s more common form is known as chicken nuggets.
+I have never tried to make my own Homemade Chicken Strips.
+That was until I recently had the inspiration to give it a shot after watching an episode of Pioneer Woman.
+Also, I decided to try out several dipping sauces to go with them.
+I will share the recipes for those with you all in tomorrows post.

 - 3 pds chicken tenders

 - 3 cups flour